-Learn about Groundhogs Just In Time For The Holiday!
+Learn About Groundhogs In Time For The Holiday!

-As many know, February 2nd is Groundhog Day!
+February 2nd is Groundhog Day!
 To most, perhaps it is a nonsensical holiday.
-To others, it connects Americans to folklore and tradition (of the Pennsylvania Dutch, to be exact) while asking a question worth pondering this time of year: are we are in for more winter or more spring!?
+To others, it intrigues by connecting folklore and tradition (from the Pennsylvania Dutch).
+Nonetheless, the holiday focuses our attention to a very important question: are we in for more winter or much closer to Spring!?
 If you believe in groundhog predictions, this year Punxsutawney Phil saw his shadow, thus declaring 6 more weeks of cold weather.

 Groundhogs are a quirky, cultural American icon

-Despite the attention of having a national holiday (more than most animals receive), I would argue that groundhogs are still wildly overlooked.
-These creatures provide value way beyond culture, and their ecological significance is worthy of praise year round!
+While having a national holiday is more than most animals receive, I would still argue that groundhogs are wildly overlooked and underappreciated.
+These creatures provide value far beyond seasonal pop culture, and should be celebrated year round!
 Let me tell you why.

 For starters, groundhogs are the largest members of the squirrel family.
 Classified as marmots, these ground-dwelling rodents burrow massive networks!
-This digging behavior aerates the soil faster and brings nutrients to plant roots.
-A second benefit of the groundhog is their dens unintentionally set up spaces of refuge for mammals and amphibians; a hideout to escape predators.
+Through digging, groundhogs aerate the soil faster and bring nutrients to plant roots.
+A second benefit of the groundhog is that their dens unintentionally set up safe spaces for other animals.
+This means refuge or a hideout to escape predators.
 Voles, mice, chipmunks rabbits, skunks and even frogs have been documented utilizing groundhog dens.

-With this influence over its environment, groundhogs are considered "ecosystem engineers".
-As they (positively) modify the abiotic and biotic features in their surroundings, they contribute to the good health of the woodland habitat.
+With this influence over its environment, groundhogs can be considered "ecosystem engineers".
+As they positively modify both abiotic and biotic features in their surroundings, groundhogs contribute to the good health of their woodland habitat.

 The entrance to a groundhog den.

 The photo above was taken along a woodline on our Green Course.
 This one tunnel will lead to a multi-chamber space with a series of burrows.
 Each burrow is specialized for different activities.
 This includes everything from hibernating, raising young, even a space for defecating.
-For groundhogs to be able to design this kind of habitat, it takes a unique level of intelligence, navigation and social behavior.
+To be able to design this kind of habitat, takes a unique level of intelligence, navigation and social behavior.

-Groundhogs are surely much more then they get credit for!
+All in all, I think its safe to say: groundhogs are much more than they get credit for!

 Post photography and writing by Yael Weiss.